Welcome to my blog. I document my adventures in travel, style, and food. Hope you have a nice stay!

 Proof of current address

-Leilehua HS, Mililani HS, Radford HS and Campbell HS are the only four schools in the state under the National Math and Science initiative (NMSI).
+Leilehua HS, Mililani HS, Radford HS and Campbell HS because they are the only four schools in the state under the National Math and Science initiative (NMSI).

 Students have access to rigorous college-level AP courses, and classrooms received computers, science equipment and other materials needed.